mehulsr/Maze/README.md

 Maze
 ====

-A Unity based 2d game
+A Unity based 2d game.
+This contains the first level of the game.
+The player has to collect the cup from the center of the maze.